starfederation/datastar-python/README.md

-# Datastar-py
+# datastar-py

-The `datastar_py` package provides backend helpers for the [Datastar](https://data-star.dev) JS library.
+The `datastar-py` package provides backend helpers for the [Datastar](https://data-star.dev) JS library.

 Datastar requires all backend responses to use SSE.
 This allows the backend to send any number of responses, from zero to inifinity.

-`Datastar-py` helps with the formatting of these responses, while also providing helper functions for the different supported responses.
+`datastar-py` helps with the formatting of these responses, while also providing helper functions for the different supported responses.

 To use `datastar-py`, import the SSE generator in your app and then use